We Must Have Been Out of Our Minds

 "We Must Have Been Out Of Our Minds" is a song made famous as a duet by country music singers George Jones and Melba Montgomery.
-Originally released in 1963, the song became a Top 5 hit on the Billboard Hot Country Singles chart and a country music standard.
+Originally released in March 1963, the song became a Top 5 hit on the Billboard Hot Country Singles chart and a country music standard.
+It was also issued on Jones' April 1963 album, I Wish Tonight Would Never End and on their November 1963 duet album Singing What's in Our Heart.